 The issuers of callable CDs offer a higher rate of return to investors to encourage them to invest their money in the instruments.
-The rate of return may be 0.5% or 1% higher than regular CDs.
+The rate of return may be 0.5% or 1% higher than that of regular CDs.
 Although the difference may seem small, it results in higher margins for investors who invest millions of dollars.

 2. Investors receive their full principal

 In the stock market, investors may lose their principal amount if the market goes against them.
-But with callable CDs, investors receive all the principal amount that they invested into the bank when the latter calls the CDs before the maturity date.
+But with callable CDs, investors receive all the principal amount that they invested with the bank when the latter calls the CDs before the maturity date.
 They also earn a premium on the principal amount when the issuer redeems the CDs on the callable date.

 3. It pays a higher interest rate for a fixed period